 The story of Dunfermline Abbey began in the 11th century during the time of King Malcolm III, Queen Margaret and their youngest son who became King David I.

 The historic building sits in the bustling Fife town of Dunfermline – in Gaelic Dun Fearam Linn, the fort in the bend of the stream, around two miles north of the Firth of Forth only 18 miles from Scotland’s capital city.

 Visitors to Dunfermline will clearly see the division between old and new.
 The Norman style nave of the medieval monastic church built by David I forms the western end.
 Today’s parish church, built in the early 19th century, over the original medieval choir, forms the eastern end.

 King Malcolm III and Queen Margaret

 Margaret, Anglo-Saxon princess and sister of Edgar the Atheling who had, with her mother, brother and sister, fled to Scotland following the arrival of William the Conqueror and his victory over Harold, the last Anglo-Saxon king of England, at the Battle of Hastings.

-However archaeological investigation show the ruins dated to the late 13th or early 14th century and not the 11th century.
+However archaeological investigation shows the ruins dated to the late 13th or early 14th century and not the 11th century.
 Scottish academic Richard Oram suggests the tower was probably part of the abbey precinct, perhaps part of the defences built during the Wars of Independence.